 The Company promotes fair dealings with its suppliers, creditors and other business partners.
 It supports these strategic partnerships with honoring commitments to agreements and timely payments of contracted obligations.
-The Company's Gift and Entertainment policy as embodied in its Code of Conduct and supplementary guidelines explicitly disallows employees from any interest in or benefit from any supplier that could reasonably be interpreted as inducing favoritism towards a particular supplier over others.
+The Company's Business Entertainment policy as embodied in its Code of Conduct explicitly disallows employees from any interest in or benefit from any supplier that could reasonably be interpreted as inducing favoritism towards a particular supplier over others.